 The superheroes called Call Center Agents

-The thriving BPOs across the country survived on one thing besides its calling software – the call center agents.
+The thriving BPOs across the country survived on one thing besides its call center software – the call center agents.
 As a growing response to the demands of off-shore companies looking for low-cost labour services, India had already occupied 8% of the global markets by 2005.
 The large talent pool of young urbanites with English communication skills and knowledge could earn around $3000/year, which was rather high for the Indian, but yet was just about one-sixth of what an average call center agent in the US would earn.

 There are many challenges that call center agents face such as difficult working hours, stress and that too combined with a rigid shift system.
 Where process and communication training are a necessity, it does take away valuable call center agent labour time.
 Besides, the first few weeks of ‘call barging’ can leave the agents all weak in the knees with fear.